Las Vegas Monorail: 2002–present: Las Vegas Monorail

 On March 11, 2011, the Sahara announced that it would close its doors on May 16, 2011.
 Closure of the Sahara has been cited as one of the significant reasons for ridership dropping in 2012.
 In 2014, a new hotel casino, the SLS Las Vegas, took over the Sahara, and ridership increased from 2012 levels.

 An infill station at Sphere was planned but put on hold in 2020.
 A report in 2022 confirmed that talks about constructing the station wouldn't resume until after the venue's opening.

 The Las Vegas Monorail again filed for Chapter 11 bankruptcy protection in September 2020, amid the COVID-19 pandemic and in December a deal was finalized to transfer ownership to the Las Vegas Convention and Visitors Authority.

 In 2024, it was reported the Monorail would be forced to shut down by 2028, as the company who made their parts had gone out of business and they only had enough supplies to operate for a few more years.
 The LVCVA denied the reports, though it did not offer an explanation on how it would continue operations after the supply shortage.
 In May 2025, LVCVA chief Steve Hill said the Monorail received $12 million in funding to keep the system operational until 2035, with the New Las Vegas Stadium being a major reason for the funding as it is across the street from MGM Grand.
-Hill also indicated after the monorail's eventual closure, the monorail tracks will be used for the Vegas Loop.
+Hill also indicated after the monorail's eventual closure, the monorail tracks will be used for the Vegas Loop with two repurposed lanes for the cars and all current stations would be kept.